ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ~~~
 {: #addr-range-format title="IP Address Range Format"}

+Each IP Address Range contains the following fields:

 IP Version:

 : IP Version of this range, encoded as an unsigned 8-bit integer.
 MUST be